Does LLM Focus on the Right Words? Mitigating Context Bias in LLM-based Recommenders: Preliminary

 Another related work, CFT \cite{zhang2024causality}, aims to encourage LLMs to better leverage user interaction information.
-Notably, this study is parallel to ours, currently available only on arXiv and not formally published.
 CFT introduces counterfactual learning to forcibly enhance the influence of interaction tokens for each training instance.
 However, this strategy suffers from multiple aspects of limitations: \textbf{(1) Objective misalignment}.
 The counterfactual objective is not directly aligned with improving recommendation accuracy or fairness, and its contribution to these aspects remains uncertain.
 In fact, CFT only treats this objective as an auxiliary loss and over-emphasis on this term has been observed to lead to substantial performance degradation. \textbf{(2) Difficulty in weight selection}.
 CFT relies on manually specified weights to determine the degree to which a training instance should rely on interaction tokens.
 In fact, the optimal weights can vary substantially across instances and are difficult to estimate accurately.
 Manual specification is therefore challenging, prone to deviation from the ideal value, and ultimately detrimental to model effectiveness.
 Empirically, even when we directly employ the official source code of CFT and conduct a fine‑grained hyperparameter search, CFT yields only limited performance gains on some datasets (\cf~Table \ref{tab:cmp_exp}). \textbf{(3) High computational overhead}.
 CFT requires to process counterfactual instances, resulting in more than double the training time compared with SFT (\cf Figure~\ref{fig:efficiency}).
 In contrast, our GDRT is explicitly aligned with the target objective, enabling the model to consistently perform well across different instance groups.
 This naturally encourages greater focus on interaction tokens without requiring manual specification of influence strengths.